Here is the link

 Infant age < 3 months with a temperature of 38"F or higher

 Any age a fever of 39 "F or higher

 Associated symptoms, such as a sore throat, earache, diarrhea, nausea or vomiting, or a cough

 Bluish or mottled skin, shrill & inconsolable cry, difficult or fast breathing, a stiff neck or a rash Fever lasting for up to a week or more

-Infections such as common viral infections like cold or flu and settle without any major treatment or may be more severe, such as a UTI, pneumonia, meningitis, septicemia or tuberculosis.
+Infections such as common viral infections like cold or flu and settle without any major treatment or maybe more severe, such as a UTI, pneumonia, meningitis, septicemia, or tuberculosis.
 Non-infectious causes could be certain auto-immune disorders or cancers.

-Child should drink plenty of fluids to prevent dehydration.
+The child should drink plenty of fluids to prevent dehydration.